 What’s involved in payroll compliance?

-- make accurate payments and deductions
+- ensure that your payments and deductions are accurate.

 What are payroll deductions?

-- contributions to employee retirement schemes
+- contributions to employee pension plans

-- payments such as child support
+- child support payments, for example

 Reporting to the ATO